sfanxiang/Nano/README.md

 # Nano

-Nano: Nested Human-in-the-Loop Reward Learning for Controlling Distribution of Generated Text.
+Nano: Nested Human-in-the-Loop Reward Learning for Few-shot Language Model Control.

+This is the repository for https://arxiv.org/abs/2211.05750.

 ## Instructions